England cap record holder Jason Leonard challenges Eddie to continue unbeaten run

 By Neale Harvey

 Front row great Leonard told The Rugby Paper: “England are pretty much where Eddie Jones wants them to be.
-They had a great run of wins and while everybody was disappointed with the Ireland result, the Irish had beaten New Zealand.
+They had a great run of wins and while everybody was disappointed with the result, the Irish had beaten New Zealand.

 “That unbeaten run under Eddie was 17 games, which is a similar amount to what they’re facing between now and the World Cup, so they’ve got to do the same thing again to prove they can be there or thereabouts in Japan.

-“No team has won three consecutive Six Nations titles so that's added pressure, but Eddie's been getting the best out of these players and if you look at the trip, there's a few other good kids come through there as well.
+“No team has won three consecutive Six Nations titles so that’s added pressure, but Eddie’s been getting the best out of these players and if you look at the Argentina trip, there’s a few other good kids come through there as well.

 “I reckon we’re in a really good place, we’ve just got to spend time together now, finessing over this next period of time up to the World Cup.
 England can obviously take on the best in the world, it’s now about beating them consistently.”